Dublin-class ship of the line: Design

 The Dublin-class ships were the first 74-gun ships to be designed for the Royal Navy, and marked the beginning of a more dynamic era of naval design than that in the ultra-conservative Establishment era preceding it.

 Slade's original draught was approved on 26 August 1755 when the first two orders were transmitted to Deptford Dockyard.
 The design measured 164 ft 6 in on the gundeck, some 4½ feet longer than the preceding 70-gun ships of the 1745 Establishment (although only 2 feet longer than the final 70-gun design - and ordered in 1754).
 The design measured 133 ft 5.5 in on the keel and 46 ft 6 in in breadth, to give a bm tonnage of 1,53489/94.
 However, before any of these ships had been begun Slade modified the design to give a revised length of 165 ft 6.5 in on the gundeck and 134 ft 6 in on the keel, resulting in an increased tonnage of 1,54687/94.
 Moreover, the final design was eventually 135 ft 2 in on the keel, resulting in an increased tonnage of 1,55469/94.

-The two 1754 orders had made provision for an additional (14th) pair of 32-pounder guns on the lower deck compared with the 13 pairs of the 70-gun ships of the 1745 Establishment, but had only mounted fourteen 9-pounder guns on the quarterdeck (12) and forecastle (2) to retain a total of 70; the Dublin class ships were actually fitted with eighteen 9-pounders on the quarterdeck (14) and forecastle (4); they were nominally ordered as 70-gun ships (although always designed to carry 74), but redesignated as 74-gun during construction on 1 November 1755.
+The two 1754 orders had made provision for an additional (14th) pair of 32-pounder guns on the lower deck compared with the 13 pairs of the 70-gun ships of the 1745 Establishment, but had only mounted fourteen 9-pounder guns on the quarterdeck (12) and forecastle (2) to retain a total of 70; the Dublin class ships were actually fitted with eighteen 9-pounders on the quarterdeck (14) and forecastle (4); they were nominally ordered as 70-gun ships (although always designed to carry 74), but redesignated as 74-gun during construction beginning on 1 November 1755.